Court of Protection Lawyer

 In her Court of Protection work, Caroline specialises in both health and welfare applications and challenges to an individual’s deprivation of liberty.

-Caroline’s cases involve questions of capacity and best interests in relation to various areas, such as where a person lives, what care package they should receive, who they have contact with, whether they can consent to sexual relations, whether they can make decisions about contraception, accessing and using social media and the internet and also marriage.
+Caroline’s cases involve questions of mental capacity and best interests in relation to various areas, such as where a person lives, what care package they should receive, who they have contact with, whether they can consent to sexual relations, whether they can make decisions about contraception, accessing and using social media and the internet and also marriage.

 She has recently started to represent individuals in Public Law challenges in relation to individuals who lack capacity, to ensure that statutory bodies are complying with their duties in respect of care and funding.